yevgenpapernyk/spacy_bert_classification_example/README.md

 Watch logs with `docker compose -f docker-compose.gpu.yml logs -f` to make sure that the api uses the GPU.

+## Use
+After deploying the api using one described possibilities you can acess it by using on of the following urls in your browser:
+- `http://localhost/bert-api/docs`: Swagger docs.
+You can also acess the different methods using the Swagger GUI.
+- `http://localhost/bert-api/`: Get basic information about the deploment.
+- `http://localhost/bert-api/classify-text?text=Some%20Text`: Classify a to one of the specified categories text using BERT.
+This is the essence of the whole project :)

 ## Directory structure
 ### Repository
 - `project.yml`: A spaCy project file.
 It plays a central role in holding everthing together (non docker things).
 More info: https://spacy.io/usage/projects/